vimeo/psalm/docs/running_psalm/plugins/plugins_type_system.md

 Also, union trees are always shallow, because Psalm will flatten union of unions into a single-level union `((A|B)|(C|D) => A|B|C|D)`.

 More complex types can be constructed as follows.
-The following represents an assosiative array with 3 keys.
+The following represents an associative array with 3 keys.
 Psalm calls these 'object-like arrays', and represents them with the 'ObjectLike' class.

 ``` php